 Auto-reconnect was a big milestone which improved usability a lot, and my current favourites are

 - splitting worksheets and using different connections in the split panes

 - dragging values from the result set into worksheets and table filters (because it gives you a comma-separated list)

 - user-defined reports on metadata views with hyperlinks (to navigate between database objects)

-- SQL history, file history, statemens log (which includes all statements that SQL Dev sent to the database)
+- SQL history, file history, statements log (which includes all statements that SQL Dev sent to the database)

-If you you are looking for handy tips: https://twitter.com/hashtag/SQLDev
+If you are looking for handy tips: https://twitter.com/hashtag/SQLDev

 Oracle Application Express is a great tool which lets you create database applications within a browser.
 It comes free with your database!
 You can use the whole range of SQL and PL/SQL and make use of built-in features like Interactive Grid and Jet Charts.